ETS-Android3/Pesticide_Assistant_APP/README.md

 3) The output from the ML model is feed to the next activity of android app for choosing from the available crops.

-4) After choosen crops on the last activity with the help of customized progress bars we have shown the concetration of water and pesticide side-by-side.
+4) After choosen crops on the last activity with the help of customized progress bars we have shown the concentration of water and pesticide side-by-side.

 5) Here our app process ends and user can go back rechoose the crop to another result.